-The SIMS - Structured Inventory of Malingered Symptomatology - is a psychological assessment instrument designed to screen for possible exaggeration or feigning of cognitive impairment and psychiatric disorders.
+July 9, 2024 – The SIMS, which stands for Structured Inventory of Malingered Symptomatology, is a psychological assessment instrument designed to screen for possible exaggeration or feigning of cognitive impairment and psychiatric disorders.

 Particularly for U.S. Department of Veterans Affairs (VA) disability exams (compensation and pension examinations, also known as "C&P exams" or "VA claim exams"), what is the best cutoff score for the SIMS?